PataphysicalSociety/soupault.app/site/reference-manual.md

 Returns a string representation of a Lua value for debug output.

 As of soupault 4.0.0, it's fairly limited.
 For example, tables just produce `"table"`.
-The main advantage is that it's safe to use with any values.
+The main advantage is that it is safe to use with any values.
 Lua's `str()` will fail for `nil`, tables etc. so it can't be used for logging values in debug prints.

 For dumping the contents of tables, you may want to use [`JSON.pretty_print()`](#JSON.pretty_print) instead.